11 Beautiful Vines With Purple Flowers

 The morning glory can be considered invasive due to how fast it grows.

-Named for its pattern of blooming every morning, the Morning Glory vine will unfurl its blossoms early in the day and close them for the night.
-There are thousands of different morning glory varieties to choose from, making it a versatile plant.
+Named for its blooming habit, the morning glory vine unfurls its blossoms early each day and closes them again by evening.
+With thousands of varieties to choose from, it’s a highly versatile plant suitable for many garden styles.

-The blooms are roughly one to two inches in diameter, with a wide trumpet shape.
-The purple hue is sometimes tinged with blue, creating shades of indigo or deep purple.
-Viewed from the front, each flower has a star-shaped pattern.
+The trumpet-shaped blooms are typically one to two inches in diameter, often in shades of purple tinged with blue, creating beautiful tones of indigo or deep violet.
+Viewed head-on, the flowers display a distinctive star-shaped pattern at their center.

 Nightshade